Arjunil/Python-refresher/README.md

 A refresher on python

 ### Goals
-1. walk through the basics of python
+1. Walk through the basics of Python
-2. run through data structures
+2. Run through data structures
-3. make it through the data science handbook
+3. Make it through the Data Science Handbook
-4. interview for jobs as a data analyst / entry level data scientist
+4. Interview for jobs as a Data Analyst / entry level Data Scientist
-5. get a job in data science
+5. Get a job in Data Science
+6. Celebrate!!